greenmug-md/hradobe/README.md

 The Company: A company is an organization user of the platform as well The Candidate : The applicant that already has passed the interview, a candidate of the employee.
 One candidate can only be associated with one company.

-The company and the candidate users can log in to the application, and On the registration screen, there should be an option to select the role Company or Candidate to be registered.
+The company and the candidate users can Log in to the application, and On the registration screen, there should be an option to select the role Company or Candidate to be registered.

 ### Registration Screen